-The word for truth in Sanskrit is Satya.
+The Sanskrit word for truth is Satya.
 In our current climate, individually, politically, socially and spiritually, it feels more than ever that satya is to be studied.
 But how do we do this without asserting that our views, our perception, is better than the other guy?
 How can we be sure that we are on the side of truth?

-Something to take note of is that Truth can be fact, but it is not always fact.
+Something to take note of is that truth can be fact, but it is not always fact.
 If truth were fact, it would take care of all the court cases in the world.
 In other words, this is the fact; therefore this is the result.
 But, as you know, in a court of law, fact is a part of the truth, but not the whole of it.
 So, what does satya mean in Sanskrit?
 And how do we approach satya from a yogic perspective?

 Meditation as a Tool for Truth